 Tables of water-level data are presented by counties arranged in alphabetical order.
 The prime identification number for a given well is the 15-digit number that appears in the upper left corner of the table.
+The secondary identification number is the local well number, an alphanumeric number, derived from the municipality in which each well is located.

-Water-level records are obtained from direct measurements with a steel tape, pressure gage, manometer, or from the graph or punched tape of a water-level recorder.
-The measurements in this report are given in feet above National Geodetic Vertical Datum of 1929 or in some tables as feet below land-surface datum.
+Water-level records are obtained from direct measurements with a steel or electric tape or from a water-stage recorder.
+The water-level measurements in this report are given in feet with reference to land-surface datum.
 Land-surface datum is a datum plane that is approximately at land surface at each well.
-The elevation of the land-surface datum is given in the well description.
-The height of the measuring point (MP) above or below land-surface datum is given in each well description.
+If known, the elevation of the land-surface datum is given in the well description.
+Water levels are reported to as many significant figures as can be justified by the local conditions.
+Accordingly, most measurements are reported to a hundredth of a foot, but one is given to five-hundreths of a foot.